coldbrewdev/Morning-Text-Bot/README.md

-# Morning-Text-Bot
+# morning-text-bot

-Morning-Text-Bot is a simple telegram bot that sends a collection of telegram messages to start the day.
+morning-text-bot is a simple telegram bot that sends a collection of telegram messages to start the day.
 Details follow Installation and Configuration.

 ## Installation